speedment/speedment/README.md

     LIMIT 1;
 ```

-No need for wrinting SQL-queies any more.
+No need for manually writing SQL-queies any more.
 Remain in a pure Java world!

 Documentation
 -------------